GuidodiPasquo/AeroVECTOR/README.md

 - *Sim Delta T* is the sample time of the simulation, one can increase it to hasten it.
   - Since the Software in the Loop simulation runs in real time, this setting does not affect it.
 - Launch altitude is the height above sea level of the launchpad.
+- The next entries deal with the initial state of the rocket, useful for second stages or landings (landing aerodynamics are not well modelled, please do not rely exclusively on them.)

 ### Plotting the results